deep5050/deep5050/README.md

 ### Hi there 👋 I'm Dipankar Pal

-A kernel hacker Currently Pursuing A Master's Degree In Computer Science With A Keen Interest Linux And Machine Learning.
+A kernel hacker Currently Pursuing A Master's Degree In Computer Science With A Keen Interest In Linux And Machine Learning.

 - 🌱 I’m currently learning openwrt